nicolls1/adverity-challenge/README.md

 - React Query: Adds all of the peripherals around fetching remote data
 - Papa Parse: Fetch and parse the CSV file
 - Recharts: showing a chart from the relevant data
+- React Select: for the selection drop down, no need to reinvent the wheel

 ## Overview